 Famed basketball player Tim Duncan was born on St. Croix, in the U.S. Virgin Islands, in 1976.
-Despite waiting until his freshman year of high school to play basketball, Duncan was recruited by Wake Forest, where he became one of the college's best players.
-In the 1997 NBA draft, the San Antonio Spurs selected Duncan with the first overall pick.
-He's gone on to lead the team to four championships.
+Despite waiting until his freshman year of high school to play basketball, Duncan was recruited by Wake Forest, where he became one of the Demon Deacons' best players.
+In the 1997 NBA draft, the San Antonio Spurs selected Duncan with the team's first overall pick.
+He's gone on to lead the team to five championships.
+After 19 seasons, he announced his retirement in 2016.

 Hailed as one of the best power forwards in NBA history, Timothy Theodore Duncan was born on April 25, 1976, on St. Croix in the U.S. Virgin Islands.
 The youngest of William and Ione Duncan's three children, and their only boy, Tim devoted his early athletic years to swimming, a sport in which he became the top U.S. competitor in his age group in the 400-meter freestyle.